peterkhe1999/CheatSheet/OSEP/README.md

 }
 ```

-Define our geteuid function.
-The signature matches the original.
-It has no parameters (void) and returns a value of uid_t, which in this case is simply an integer.

-Defines a pointer, which we'll use to point to the old geteuid function.

-This provides us access to the original function so that we can call it later on.
-This will allow us to retain the original functionality of the program.

-Use the `dlsym` function to get the memory address of the original version of the geteuid function.
-The dlsym function finds a symbol for a dynamic library in memory.
-When calling it, we give it the name of the symbol we're trying to find (in this case "geteuid").
-This will return the next occurrence of "geteuid" in memory outside of the current library.
-Calling this will skip our version of the function and find the next one, which should be the original version loaded by the program the user called.
+Use the `dlsym` function to get the memory address of the original version of the `geteuid` function.
+It will skip our version of the function and find the next one, which should be the original version loaded by the program the user called.

-If we use it as-is, when we run our target application, it will stop and wait for our shell to return before continuing.
-This means that the function will stall and the cp program will stall as well.
-This will certainly raise suspicion.
+If we use it as-is, when we run our target application, it will stop and wait for our shell to return before continuing. => The `cp` program will stall => raise suspicion.

 Ideally, we want the program to return right away, but still run our shell in the background.

-In order to do this, we need to create a new process for our shell.
-We can do this using the fork11 method, which creates a new process by duplicating the parent process.
-This line in the code determines whether or not the result of the fork call is zero.
-If it is, we are running inside the newly created child process, and can run our shell as we did with our earlier AV bypass shell application.
+=> Create a new process for our shell by using the `fork` method, which creates a new process by duplicating the parent process.

+If the result of the fork call is zero, we are running inside the newly created child process, and can run our shell.
 Otherwise, it will return the expected value of geteuid to the original calling program so it can continue as intended.

-The final two lines provide a meaningless return value in case the code reaches that point, which realistically should never happen.
+The final 2 lines provide a meaningless return value in case the code reaches that point, which realistically should never happen.

 The code within the fork branch checks that the shellcode resides on an executable memory page before executing it.

-The reason for this additional step is that the -f PIC compilation flag relocates our shellcode to the library .data section in order to make it position independent.
+`-f PIC` compilation flag relocates our shellcode to the library `.data` section in order to make it position independent.
 Specifically, the code gets the size of a memory page so it knows how much memory to access.

-It then changes the page of memory that contains our shellcode and makes it executable using mprotect.
-It does this by setting its access properties to PROT_READ and PROT_EXEC, which makes our code readable and executable.
-If changing the memory permissions fails, the program will exit with a return code of "-1".
+It then changes the page of memory that contains our shellcode and makes it executable using **mprotect**. + setting its access properties to **PROT_READ** and **PROT_EXEC**, which makes our code readable and executable.

 ```bash
 gcc -Wall -fPIC -z execstack -c -o evil_geteuid.o evileuid.c